Institut Montana Zugerberg: Academics

 Class sizes are kept to a maximum of 15 students and a system of personal mentoring is in place.
 Students develop self-study skills at Subject Ateliers, where they can work on their assignments under the guidance of subject teachers.

 Montana was the first residential boarding school in Switzerland to become an IB World School in 1987.
 Boarders are accepted from the age of 10.

 The school's Physical Outdoors Programme is designed to provide physical education that makes the most of its surroundings, so includes skiing, skating and sledging in winter and hiking, climbing and activities on the lake in the summer.

 The school first ran a Summer Camp in 1939 and continues to hold Summer Sessions each year.
 Children take classes in intensive English or German in the mornings and pursue a wide-range of activities in the afternoons.

 Extracurricular activities

 Since 2009, Institut Montana Zugerberg has offered a Model United Nations programme, where students meet for political debates in a United Nations context on a weekly basis, and attend international conferences.
 It hosts its own international MUN conference each year, the IMZMUN.
 The MUN educates students about global affairs, raises awareness of current issues and enhances their international experience.
 The MUN programme is also preparation for university, developing students’ skills in presentation, argumentation and debate.

 A wide range of other activities is available to students.
-Examples are entrepreneurship, science and technology, visual arts, drama, music and mountain biking, along with all the usual sports activities and teams.
+Examples are entrepreneurship, science and technology, visual arts, drama, music and mountain biking, along with many other sports activities and teams.